-WIS2 leverages open standards to take advantage of the ecosystem of technologies available on the market and avoid building bespoke solutions that can force National Meteorological and Hydrological Services (NMHS) to procure costly systems and equipment.
-In today's standards development ecosystem, standards bodies work closely together to minimize overlap and build on one another's areas of expertise.
-For example, the World Wide Web Consortium provides the framework of web standards, which the Open Geospatial Consortium and other standards bodies leverage.
+WIS2 leverages open standards to take advantage of the ecosystem of technologies available on the market, thereby avoiding the need to build bespoke solutions that can force National Meteorological and Hydrological Services (NMHSs) to procure costly systems and equipment.
+In today's standards development ecosystem, standards bodies work together closely to minimize overlap and build on one another's areas of expertise.
+For example, the World Wide Web Consortium provides the framework of web standards, which the Open Geospatial Consortium (OGC) and other standards bodies leverage.
 WIS2 leverages open standards with industry adoption and wider, stable and robust implementations, thus extending the reach of WMO data sharing and lowering the barrier to access by Members.